erdnaxe/kraby/docs/build_the_structure.md

 at <https://github.com/erdnaxe/kraby/tree/master/3d_parts>
 or on [Thingiverse](https://www.thingiverse.com/thing:4135774).

+This chassis also reuses the parts that come with Herkulex servomotors.

 To build the robot, you will need to print:

  * 6x `joint.stl` : top part of one leg,